 - Climbable objects are too close to a pool fence, such as trees, plant pots, BBQs and clothes lines

 - Pool fence height is less than 1200mm or boundary fence height is less than 1800mm

 - Distance between the vertical elements of a fence is greater than 100mm

 - Distance below the bottom of the fence is greater than 100mm

-- Pool resuscitation sign is missing, incorrectly located or out of date
+- Cardiopulmonary resuscitation CPR sign is missing, incorrectly located or out of date

 Pool Safety Solutions believe the community is entitled to understanding pool safety, and PoolSS operates in every way for the rules, standards and regulations to be freely accessible.
 We do this by sharing community-based, valuable information in Pool Safety News, handy DIYs, insights into the national pools and property market and offering a Free First Inspection saving $199+GST.

 Sure you can.
 A detailed report is written up including photos with descriptions and explanations on rectifications.
 Often, rectifications require installing new latches or hinges to your gate, or extending the height of your fence.
 If you are capable, go ahead and save those dollars.
 There may also be instances where rectifications require the skills of a contractor - who we can recommend to you.
 We can only guarantee you won’t need another re-inspection if you use our preferred tradespeople to complete rectifications.

 Not to worry!
 If you've got questions, we've got answers.
 Contact Us where our friendly team are available by email or phone.
 Pool Safety is a community responsibility, and we bring you peace of mind to the safety of your pool and spa.
 Pool Safety Solutions are a trusted company offering expert knowledge, advice, direction and service with a commitment to pool safety - and proud of it.